 Follow the tips in the video below to get a leg shaving 101 guide on how to do it right!
 If you want to skip the first minute which has nothing to do with actually shaving your legs and is all about the disaster of the first time this girl tried and why she decided to make the video, just skip to the one minute mark - you won't have missed anything!

-Used Tea Bags
+9. Used Tea Bags

 Apply used, cooled tea bags to any area of skin affected by razor burn that is feeling sore or irritated.
 Natural tannins from the tea will help the healing process and relieve the soreness too.
 Many ladies find the cool tea bag particularly effective on their bikini line (owch!).

-Tea Tree Oil
+10. Tea Tree Oil

-Do not apply this neat on razor burn, it is too strong to use on sore, irritated skin.
+Do not apply this neat on razor burn; it is too strong to use on sore, irritated skin.

-The most effective way of using tea tree oil for razor burn, it is to add a few drops to a plastic spray bottle.
+- The most effective way of using tea tree oil for razor burn is to first add a few drops to a plastic spray bottle.

-Vitamin E Oil
+11. Vitamin E Oil

 Many people have vitamin E capsules at home and this makes a quick and effective treatment as it soothes, heals and moisturizes.
 Just snip the end of a capsule with nail scissors or puncture with a pin and squeeze out the oil.
 Apply where needed.